 - Capital Entrepreneurs is dedicated to fostering community among startups in Madison.

-- The Madison Entrepreneur Resource, Learning and Innovation Network (MERLIN) is a Madison-based corp of volunteers who have started and managed new ventures.
+- The Madison Entrepreneur Resource, Learning and Innovation Network (MERLIN) is a Madison-based corps of volunteers who have started and managed new ventures.
 These mentors can help guide emerging entrepreneurs in early stage ventures to boost the potential of business success.

 - Wisconsin Governor’s Business Plan Contest links up-and-coming entrepreneurs with a statewide network of community resources, expert advice, high-quality education, management talent, and possible sources of capital.